Anderson 100 Series Reviews

 [Site Editor's Answer]

 Jeffrey, yes prices have been quite a bit higher lately with the supply chain issues and considerable homeowner demand for home improvement projects.
 Because all of those prices are so close, and you have four bids, I am going to assume that those are the going rates.
 All good window series by the way.
 The ProVia Endure is an excellent window and the least expensive on your list, so this would be my first choice.

-The Polaris UltraWeld would probably be my second choice and the Sunrise window would be my third.
+So, the Polaris UltraWeld would probably be my second choice and the Sunrise windows would be my third.
 Since these bids are all so close in price and quality, I would probably make my decision based more on the company doing the installation.
 I would compare the reviews and reputation of each company in order to make my decision.
+I hope this gives you some direction as to how to go about making your decision.

 Bill - Site Editor - from 2021